The government is keen to attract more international students, and has set a target of having 300,000 foreign students in the country by 2020.

 The application process may seem tedious but the better prepared you are the faster it will go.

 In 2009, the Japanese Ministry of Education, Culture, Sports, Science and Technology "MEXT" began a program to encourage foreign students to study at Japanese Universities.
 The program was called Global 30.
+In 2014, MEXT launched the Top Global University Project as one of its university globalization strategies, following the Global 30 Project and the Go Global Japan Project.

-The Top Global Universities program is administrated by the University of Tokyo and slated to run from 2014 to 2023 with the total budget of 7.7 billion Yen.
+The Top Global Universities project is administrated by the University of Tokyo and slated to run from 2014 to 2023 with the total budget of 7.7 billion Yen.
 The funds will be used to hire faculty who are either foreigners or Japanese nationals who have graduated from foreign universities.

 Aware that living and studying in Japan is expensive compared to many countries, the government has also introduced additional financial support for foreign students.